Gandzasar monastery: Azerbaijani control

 Following the Azerbaijani offensive of September 19–20, 2023, Nagorno-Karabakh was dissolved and the entire population fled to Armenia.
 In early October 2023, a video posted online showed Azerbaijani police at the monastery.
 Simultaneously, Azerbaijan's State Service of Cultural Heritage issued a statement that claimed that the "Ganjasar monastery" is "one of the most prominent monuments of Christian architecture of Caucasian Albania".
 It claimed that under Armenian "occupation" it was "vandalized by Armenians" who carried out "illegal repair-restoration".
 Azerbaijani historian Rizvan Huseynov claimed the inscriptions have been "falsified."
 Armenian archaeologist and historian Hamlet Petrosyan and the organization Monument Watch responded to the claims.
 Armenia's representative to UNESCO, Christian Ter-Stepanian accused Azerbaijan of an attempt to "appropriate and distort the identity of Gandzasar, one of the most famous medieval Armenian monasteries."
-In a Time article, Christina Maranci warned that its Armenian inscriptions, khachkars, and tombstones are endangered under Azerbaijani control.
+In a Time article, art historian Christina Maranci warned that its Armenian inscriptions, khachkars, and tombstones are endangered under Azerbaijani control.

+In September 2026, Azerbaijani presidential aide Hikmet Hajiyev led foreign diplomats to the monastery, where he presented it as "an integral part of the ancient Albanian Christian heritage."
+The Armenian Church condemned Hajiyev's statements, describing them as "blatant falsification and an encroachment upon the historical memory and spiritual heritage of the Armenian people" and an "overt manifestation of the anti-Armenian policy pursued by Azerbaijan’s authorities."
+It also expressed regret that diplomats were "drawn into the dissemination of historical falsifications."
+Armenia's parliament speaker Ruben Rubinyan called his remarks "groundless" and not conducive to peace, while Prime Minister Nikol Pashinyan described Hajiyev's statements "unacceptable and incomprehensible", while suggesting that it is "pointless and unfeasible" to prove its Armenian origin to Azerbaijan.
+Following the visit, EU's Special Representative for the South Caucasus Magdalena Grono spoke of "deeply diverging views and narratives persist, for instance on origins of some sites", drawing criticism from Armenia.
+She later said that she did not "contest past Armenian presence and rich footprint in former conflict-affected areas in Karabakh."

+Days later, members of the "Albanian-Udi Christian religious community" visited the monastery for a "familiarization" visit and to discuss "issues related to the preservation of the Albanian Christian heritage as well as the preservation of religious traditions."
+They also performed religious rites.